Alba Party: Ideology and policies

-Regarding the party's ideology, Salmond stated: "I had an idea a while back when leading another political party.
+The party officially described itself as left-of-centre, claiming to be more left-wing than the Scottish National Party.
+Salmond stated: "I had an idea a while back when leading another political party.
 I thought that if the SNP could present as a coherent left of centre political party it could replace the Labour Party as the dominant force in Scottish politics.
 As it was for the SNP and Labour so is it now for Alba and the SNP."
-After Salmond's death in 2024, George Kerevan wrote: "Making MacAskill leader would cement Alba's position on the centre-left."
-He also praised MacAskill, the acting leader of the party, as "passionate about independence and socialism".
+Alba's politicians presented a variety of positions — Tommy Sheridan and George Kerevan were regarded as left-wing, along with Kenny MacAskill, who was also described as a social democrat.
+Ash Regan, the long-standing MP of Alba, was considered centre-right, but left the party in October 2025.
+Salmond himself was described as left-wing.
+After Salmond's death in 2024, George Kerevan wrote that MacAskill was "passionate about independence and socialism" and "would cement Alba's position on the centre-left."